mdkamrulislam-web/flutter_firebase_crud_project/README.md

 ## Project Details

 A Flutter project which includes Login, Sign Up and Profile Screens.
 Login and Sign Up Screens are made with Validation Check.
 Firebase Email/Password Authentication, Firebase Firestore, Firebase Storage are integrated together in this project.
-User can Update their Profile Information (First Name, Last Name).
+Users can Update their Profile Information (First Name, Last Name, Profile Image).
 Also, user can delete their Profile.
-On proflie deletion all the user data get remove from the Firebase Server.
+On proflie deletion all the user data get removed from the Firebase.
 Loading Spinkit is used during Data read, write and update.
+Also, Google Authentication was integrated.
+The User's name, Email Address and Profile Picture URL of the Google Account get saved on Firebase Firestore and later viewed on the user's Profile Screen.
+I have attached a Video Recording of the App to this repository.
+My next goal is to integrate chatting feature to this App.
+Thank you.

+### Video Recording

 ### My Info